GJWT/javaOIDCMsg/README.md

 If the token has a Claim requirement that has not been met, an `InvalidClaimException` will raise.
 If the token has an invalid signature, an `AlgorithmMismatchException` will raise.

+### Deserializing a token

+In order to recover the DecodedJWT after signing, you need to decode with the appropriate decode method corresponding to the appropriate encode method.
+For the standard 64-byte encoding, to recover the DecodedJWT, you call `decode()` as in the example above.
+When you encode via 16-bytes, you call `decode16Bytes()`, via 32-bytes, call `decode32Bytes()`, and via a JSON encoding, call `decodeJSON()`.

 #### Time Validation